The Chancellor has announced that the current stamp duty holiday in England and Northern Ireland will be extended.

 Stamp duty is a tax you pay when you buy a property, and it’s charged as a percentage of the purchase price.

-For some buyers, this means substantial savings.
-The biggest cuts are on offer to those spending £500,000 or more, who can save the maximum £15,000 in tax by completing their purchase before the 31 March deadline.
+For some buyers, this has meant substantial savings.
+The biggest cuts are on offer to those spending £500,000 or more, who can save the maximum £15,000 in tax.

 - Find out more: stamp duty calculator